Household Safety: Button Batteries

 - Go to the ER right away or call 911 if a button battery is missing or you think your child might have swallowed a battery.
 Don't wait until you see the signs of a swallowed button battery before getting help.

-- If it's quickly available, give 5–10 ml of honey on your way to the ER,
+- If it's quickly available, give 5–10 ml of honey on your way to the ER, but only if:

 - The battery was likely swallowed in the last 12 hours.

 - Your child is 12 months old or older, not allergic to honey, and is acting normally.

 - If you can, call the national poison control hotline (1-800-222-1222) for help on your way to the hospital.

 But do not delay getting your child to the hospital to make the call or find honey.